linkedin/rest.li/guide_restli_client.md

 -   `generator.rest.generate.datatemplates` - boolean property
-    indicating whether the generator should generate Java RecordTemplate classes for the .pdsc schemas referenced by the IDL file.
+    indicating whether the generator should generate Java RecordTemplate classes for the data schemas referenced by the IDL file.
 -   `generator.default.package` - the default package name for generated
     classes
 -   `generator.resolver.path` - a colon-separated list of filesystem